Patwan/Spring-Boot-CRUD-Application/readme.md

 # Spring Boot CRUD Application
-A project illustrating creation and use of CRUD functionalities using Java Spring Boot framework.
+A starter project for creation of a **CRUD application** using Java Spring Boot framework.
-We have a simple view to create, read and update products in a MySQL database.
-We use server side rendering of the views.
+We have views to create, read and update products in a MySQL database.

 # Application Dependencies
-This can be found in te pom.xml file.
+These are found in te pom.xml file.

 * Spring Boot 2.3.1 Java Frameowrk <br/>
 * Thymeleaf templating engine for the views <br/>